Medically reviewed by Drugs.com. Last updated on Apr 27, 2021.

 The abdominal incision will gradually heal, but a visible scar on your abdomen will remain.

-During an abdominal hysterectomy, your surgeon makes a vertical or a horizontal incision in your lower abdomen.
+During abdominal hysterectomy, your surgeon makes a vertical or a horizontal incision in your lower abdomen.
 A vertical incision (left) gives the surgeon greater access to your pelvis.
 A horizontal incision (right) follows your skin's natural lines, usually leaving a thinner scar.

 It takes time to get back to your usual self after an abdominal hysterectomy — about six weeks for most women.
 During that time: